 Then you arrive on the plateau at the small town of Sutherland located at 30°40 E and 32°24 S as the Welcome in Sutherland board says.
 At the centre of the town stands the Dutch Reformed Church (S32.39439 E20.066073) also with an interesting story.
 During the Anglo Boer war, the church was occupied by British soldiers and used for eight months as a fort and barracks.
 Inside the church there is still a wooden door where the soldiers carved their names to keep them occupied.
 The organ, originating from Germany, is also one of a kind and is still in perfect working conditions.
 Like the Karoo, Sutherland is full of gems if you are willing to look closer and spend some time.

 The “star show” of Sutherland is obviously the milky way, the stars and in deep winter the snow wonderland.
 There are a couple of options from where you can observe the stars – Blesfontein, Sterland or the planetarium in the middle of town.
 As we stayed on Blesfontein farm we used the opportunity offered by Nicol van der Merwe to show us the stars and evening treasures through his telescope.
 I was really wowed out of my socks by the knowledge of Nicol and the easy manner in which he presents his talk so that even I can understand it.

-Special note: the road to Blesfontein is a bit rough so take it slow and you will make it there.
+Special note: the road to Blesfontein is a bit rough and corrugated so take it slow and you will make it there.